Call Off The Calvary: "Watchmen" Season 2 Doesn't Happen | The latest hip hop news, music and media - Mag Viral News

 But even if they decide to actually continue the series, Regina King said to Vulture: “I don’t want there to be a second season unless it is at least comparable to that first season, which will be really difficult. ‘

-I can’t imagine a world of watchmen in which Sister Knight is kicking the ass.
+I can’t imagine a world of watchmen in which Sister Knight is kicking her ass.

 Well folks, it looks like HBO has done it to us again.
 Hopefully Damon Lindelof has a different heart and is coming back with another fascinating season, but from now on we look like we have a damn good season that will wish us more for the rest of our lives.